Pete1001/healthcheck-script/README.md

-# Health Check Script
+# Automated Pre / Post Diff Check Script
+Script to gather pre check output from network devices using SSH, then later gather post checks output and compare results.

 ## Overview
-This script automates Pre and Post health checks for network devices, specifically for Cisco 2948 and Cisco CSR switches.
+This script automates Pre and Post health checks for network devices.
 It uses SSH to connect to the device, runs specified commands, saves the outputs, and provides a comparison between Pre and Post health checks.

 ---